SmartToolFactory/Animation-Tutorials/README.md

  The targeted elements need to be named uniquely within the same VectorDrawable.
  Elements without animation do not need to be named.

- For more details you check out [here](https://www.androiddesignpatterns.com/2016/11/introduction-to-icon-animation-techniques.html)
+ For more details you can check out [here](https://www.androiddesignpatterns.com/2016/11/introduction-to-icon-animation-techniques.html)

 ### XML for AnimatedVectorDrawable